Justinbomwell/COP4610_project_1/README.txt

 Compilation Instructions:
   • To compile the project, move to the working directory that contains our opened .tar file
   • Type "make" into the command line
+◦ Any completed extra credit must be documented in the README to receive credit

 Function Descriptions: